 - Images and graphs are only acceptable with good contrast and intensity.

-- Figure legends must be a separate page in the manuscript and not be part of the figure.
+- Figure legends must be separate in the manuscript, not part of the figure.

 - Use 0.2 point lines for line drawings.

 - Photographs indicating size must have a scale bar.
 The scale size must be explained in the legend.

 - Text in the figure should be written in Arial font and readable after a 50% reduction of the figure size.
 Due to the journal being multilingual avoid text on the image but use abbreviations that can be explained in the legend.

 - Colour will be accepted but only printed in the online journal.
 If submitting in colour the figure must be readable in halftone and the figure legend is equally applicable in both colour and halftone.
 Instead of using references to colour use numbered arrows to mark the area of reference.